NEW YORK CITY AND WESTCHESTER DEPORTATION AND DETENTION LAWYERS

 - 7 YEAR CANCELLATION OF REMOVAL (INA Sec.
 240A(a))You may be eligible for 7 year cancellation of removal if you are a lawful permanent resident in removal proceedings.
 The requirements are that you must have been a lawful permanent resident for 5 years at the time the application is filed, must have continuous residence in the United States for at least 7 years after being admitted in any status.

 - 10 YEAR CANCELLATION OF REMOVAL if you are not a permanent resident you may still be eligible for 10 year cancellation of removal.
 The requirements are that you must have sufficient proof of continuous physical presence in the United States for at least 10 years before the stop time rule.
 Brief departures outside the US may not be a bar.
 You must be able to demonstrate “good moral character.”
 Certain activities as a whole may show that you lack good moral character.
 Finally, you have a lawful permanent resident or US citizen spouse, parent of child under the age of 21 who will suffer extreme and exceptional hardship if you are deported.
-Proving extreme and exceptional hardship is very difficult and you need expert and skilled attorney like Mr. Ramirez to have your application approved.
+Proving extreme and exceptional hardship is very difficult and you need expert and skilled New York deportation attorney like Mr. Ramirez to have your application approved.